You do not have because you do not ask. You ask and do not receive, because you ask amiss, that you may spend it on your pleasures. (James 4:2-3)

 Lack of Faith?

 I refuse to believe it is merely due to a lack of faith.
 Several staunch Christians have endured lifelong suffering and their faith is unyielding.
-My father suffered from a crippling childhood accident, even served God as a foreign missionary, yet physical healing never came.
+My father suffered from a crippling childhood accident.
+He even served God as a foreign missionary.
+And yet, physical healing never came.
 The Apostle Paul was thrice denied his request for the removal of his “thorn in the flesh.”
 Even though Lazarus was raised from the dead, he still ultimately died.

 After careful consideration of Scripture and close study of human nature (even my own heart), I believe supernatural power is restricted because so few can be trusted with it.
 Quite often, our rescuing syndrome, uncontrolled emotions, personal agendas, and limited vision limit the unleashing of such available, unlimited, and unmatched power.